google-site-verification: googlee16c7726ecc34510.html

 Can my dog(s) meet the dog I am interested in adopting?

 We prefer that they do!
-Often, we require a dog meet and greet between the shelter dog and resident dog(s).
-This is done outside, first through the fence and then nose to nose.
+We require a dog meet and greet between the shelter dog and resident dog(s).
+This is typically done outside, first through the fence and then nose to nose.
 All dogs must remain on a leash and be handled by an adult.
 If your dog is on a retractable leash, we ask that it remained locked at no longer than 6 feet.

 Are the animals spayed or neutered before being adopted?